fireflyprotocol/pro-sdk/python/sdk/src/openapi_client/docs/TradeApi.md

     host = "https://api.sui-staging.bluefin.io"
 )

-# The client must configure the authentication and authorization parameters
-# in accordance with the API server security policy.
-# Examples for each auth method are provided below, use the example that
-# satisfies your auth use case.

-# Configure Bearer authorization (JWT): bearerAuth
-configuration = openapi_client.Configuration(
-    access_token = os.environ["BEARER_TOKEN"]
-)

 # Enter a context with an instance of the API client
 async with openapi_client.ApiClient(configuration) as api_client: